 -Finding the balance between private and national brands

 This study of crisps availability in France during the Champions League final offers four levels of analysis: across categories, across retailers, across manufacturers and across regions.

 As in many other countries in the world, the rapid expansion of quick commerce is having an impact on the omnichannel grocery sector.
 What does this mean for retailers and CPGs?
 How can CPGs benefit from this shift.
 Our in-depth whitepaper answers these questions and many more.
 It includes several exclusive analyses.

-They’ll examine online visibility from multiple perspectives, organic and paid levers as part of the shopper journey, and differences among markets.
+In this recording our experts examine online visibility from multiple perspectives, organic and paid levers as part of the shopper journey, and differences among markets.

 You’ll learn about:

-Barilla’s online visibility journey and strategies
+-Barilla’s online visibility journey and strategies

-Organic and paid levers in detail – including search, emedia and more!
+-Organic and paid levers in detail – including search, emedia and more!

 An above-average surge in inflation spread throughout much of the world in the beginning of 2021.
 Presently, the trend shows no signs of relenting and prices are now at a 40 year high, and rising faster than anytime since the Great Recession.
 CPG brands are no exception.

 There are several reasons for the explosive growth of qcomm, and it’s certain that the unusual environment created by the pandemic played (and plays) a major role.
 Technology, cultural forces and the prior existence of companies like Uber and Deliveroo are also definite contributors.